Toward Robust Open-set Adaptation: Synapse Consolidation Inspired by Rac1/MAPK Pathways: Methods

-Eq.~\eqref{eq:delta_update} casts Rac1 as a structured projection that confines gradient updates to an $\lceil \alpha r \rceil$-dimensional plastic subspace.
-The following theorem characterizes the resulting optimization dynamics under standard smooth non-convex assumptions: the mask ratio $\alpha$ controls the effective update capacity, while the reuse factor $\rho$ quantifies source--target alignment through the initialization mismatch.
-Together, they determine the stationarity rate of the projected gradient and yield a smaller convergence constant, explaining why the proposed subspace-restricted design enables more stable adaptation (see Appendix~\ref{app:theorem_proof} for details).
+Eq.~\eqref{eq:delta_update} casts the Rac1 pathway as a structured projection that confines gradient updates to an $\lceil \alpha r \rceil$-dimensional plastic subspace.
+Theorem \ref{theorem:convergence_nonconvex} characterizes the resulting optimization dynamics under standard smooth assumptions: the mask ratio $\alpha$ controls the effective update capacity, while the reuse factor $\rho$ quantifies source-target alignment through the initialization mismatch.
+Crucially, Theorem \ref{theorem:convergence_nonconvex} demonstrates that the expected stationarity error of the projected gradient scales linearly with the structural coefficient $(1-\alpha+\alpha\rho)$, establishing an explicit $O(1/N)$ convergence rate.
+Together, this bound formalizes how a tighter subspace restriction yields a smaller convergence constant, explaining why the proposed subspace-restricted design enables more stable adaptation (see its proof in Supplementary Information, Supplementary Note~2.)